 The Children's Story: A Collection of StoriesDell #ad - Perhaps you can—then your child will. ".
 It was a simple incident in the life of james Clavell—a talk with his young daughter just home from school—that inspired this chilling tale of what could happen in twenty-five quietly devastating minutes.
 It pleases me greatly because i kept asking the questions…questions like, what's the use of 'I pledge allegiance' without understanding?
 Like Why is it so easy to divert thoughts?
 Like What is freedom? and Why is so hard to explain?The Children's Story keeps asking me all sorts of questions I cannot answer.

-Normally i write and rewrite and re-rewrite, but this story came quickly—almost by itself.
+The Children's Story: A Collection of Stories #ad - Normally i write and rewrite and re-rewrite, but this story came quickly—almost by itself.
 He writes, "the Children's Story came into being that day.
 Barely three words were changed.
 It was then that i really realized how vulnerable my child's mind was —any mind, for that matter—under controlled circumstances.

 The Perfect Weapon: War, Sabotage, and Fear in the Cyber AgeBroadway Books #ad - Moving from the white house situation room to the dens of chinese government hackers to the boardrooms of Silicon Valley, New York Times national security correspondent David Sanger reveals a world coming face-to-face with the perils of technological revolution, where everyone is a target.
 Timely and bracing.